fernandezfran/galpynostatic/docs/source/index.rst

-**galpynostatic** is a Python package with a physics-based heuristic model to identify optimal fast-charging LIBs electrode material characteristics.
+**galpynostatic** is a Python package with a physics-based heuristic model to identify optimal fast-charging lithium battery electrode material characteristics.

 Requirements